Non-Academic Careers

 Research job applications can be more time consuming and focused than a general industry job; thus you should focus on a targeted strategy that emphasizes the quality of your application over the quantity of applications.

 Around the world, think tanks advance critical research in manners accessible to wider audiences.
-Pursuing your passion for research at a think tank can potentially impact policy making while incorporating your interests and passions.
-Consider moving to major metropolitan areas that emphasize policy development, such as state capitals or Washington D.C.
+Pursuing your passion for research at a think tank can impact policy making while incorporating your interests and passions.
+Consider moving to major metropolitan areas emphasizing policy development, such as state capitals or Washington D.C.
 The Nippon Institute for Research Advancement compiles a list of think tanks from around the world.
-Some Washington D.C.-based, high-impact think tanks (including the American Enterprise Institute, Brookings, Carnegie Endowment For International Peace, and The Heritage Foundation) conduct research on all areas of policy making from health, education, and housing to foreign, trade, and security policy.
+Some Washington D.C.-based, high-impact think tanks (including the American Enterprise Institute, Brookings, Carnegie Endowment For International Peace, and The Heritage Foundation) research all areas of policy making from health, education, and housing to foreign, trade, and security policy.
 If you want to remain in California, the RAND Corporation, which is one of the country’s premier think tanks, is based in Santa Monica and conducts research in all areas.

 If you are passionate about higher education, and you prefer to advance it by enhancing students' university experiences, a position within a university’s administration will likely benefit you.
 University administration jobs exist in a variety of fields.
 Typically, there are two types of job tracks in the university administration setting: academic affairs and student affairs.
 Student affairs positions refer to anything that is part of the student-facing side, such as jobs in student health, admissions, multicultural centers, and resource centers.
 Academic affairs include jobs such as academic coordinators, research centers, and faculty senate support roles.
 All of these positions are critical to ensure the university experience is wholesome for students.
 Sites in which you can begin your search for university administration jobs include: